Permafrost/Tundra/README.md

     * `$pipeline` is an optional IData document for specifying arbitrary input arguments to the invocation of `$service`.

-    * `$schemas.input` is an optional list of fully-qualified document references or flat file schemas (for XML or flat file content respectively), where `$schemas.input[n]` is used to parse the `$contents[n]`.
+    * `$schemas.input` is an optional input list with the same number of items as `$contents`, where `$schemas[n]` is used to determine whether to parse `$contents[n]` as [XML], [JSON], Flat File, and can have the following
+      values:
+      * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format
+      * For [JSON] content specify the MIME media type "application/json"
+      * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format

+      Defaults to parsing `$contents` as [XML], if neither `$schemas.input` or `$schema.input` are specified.

       Use this input argument when `$contents` contains unlike formats (for example, a mixture of flat file and xml formats).

-    * `$schema.input` is an optional fully-qualified document reference or flat file schema (for XML or flat file content respectively), used to parse all items in `$contents`.
+    * `$schema.input` is an optional input which determines whether to parse all items in `$contents` as [XML], [JSON], Flat File, and can have the following values:
+      * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format
+      * For [JSON] content specify the MIME media type "application/json"
+      * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format

+      Defaults to parsing `$contents` as [XML], if neither `$schemas.input` or `$schema.input` are specified.

       Use this input argument when `$contents` contains like formats (for example, when all items adhere to the exact same XML schema).

-    * `$schema.output` is an optional fully-qualified document reference or flat file schema (for XML or flat file content respectively), used to serialize the joined IData document returned by `$service`.
+    * `$schema.output` is an optional input which determines whether to serialize the document returned by `$service` as [XML], [JSON], Flat File, and can have the following values:
+      * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format
+      * For [JSON] content specify the MIME media type "application/json"
+      * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format

+      Defaults to serializing as [XML].

     * `$service.input` is an optional name to use for the parsed IData[] document list for the input pipeline of the `$service` invocation.